All Rights reserved

 We do, at least when it comes to these enduring love stories.

 From ancient Greece to 1920s Harlem, LGBTQ people have made history with their chaotic and compassionate romances.
-After recently profiling 16 legendary queer couples, we present our second installment in this series:
+After profiling these 17 legendary queer couples, we present our second installment in this series.